dan7800/VulnerableAndroidAppOracle/Vulnerabilities/XML/README.md

 <img style="margin:10px;" src="https://github.com/dan7800/VulnerableAndroidAppOracle/blob/master/Pictures/XML/image10.png" alt="Image">

 This file has a key named “google_maps_key”.
-We must create the Google Maps key for this app from the Google developer console by following the instructions in this file.
+We must create the Google Maps key for this app from the Google developer console by following the instructions in this [file] (GenerateKey.md).
 After obtaining the key, replace the placeholder text “YOUR_KEY_HERE” with the generated key.

 <img style="margin:10px;" src="https://github.com/dan7800/VulnerableAndroidAppOracle/blob/master/Pictures/XML/image3.png" alt="Image">